Board of Ed votes to continue mask wearing for schools, hears update on virtual academy

 According to the CDC, masks are a barrier to help prevent respiratory droplets from reaching others.
 The CDC has stated studies show masks reduce the spray of droplets when worn over the nose and mouth.

 Emily Smith was the other community member who gave public comment.
 She said she agreed with everything that Ackerman said.
 She said that it used to be the case that children would get sick and spend a couple of days at home.
-She said students missing school due to the quarantine requirements is “ridiculous.”
+She said students missing school due to the quarantine requirements is “ridiculous” when they are not sick.

-Smith also mentioned PCR tests, which WCS will start implementing to better gauge COVID-19 among students and staff.
-Students who are tested will have had previous consent from parents.
+Smith also mentioned PCR tests in response to the announcement that WCS will start implementing more testing to better gauge COVID-19 among students and staff.
+Students who are tested will have had previous consent from parents and the first school to start doing this will be a pilot program at Cove Creek.
 Smith mentioned that the creator of the PCR test — who died in August 2019 according to the NYT — said the tests were created to “make something out of nothing.”

 “The fact that it is the one test we are using to like rule our whole world here.
 That’s ridiculous,” Smith said.